25prabhu10/notes/docs/Concepts/AWS/AWS_Lambda.md

   - For `Node.js`, use `npm` & `node_modules` directory
   - For `Python`, use `pip --target` options
   - For `Java`, include the relevant `.jar` files
-- Upload the zip straight to Lambda if less than 50MB, else to S3 first
+- Upload the zip straight to Lambda if less than 50MB zipped, else to S3 first.
+Unzipped 250MB.
 - Native libraries work: they need to be compiled on Amazon Linux
 - AWS SDK comes by default with every Lambda function